browatbn2/theme-academic-cv/content/project/example/index.md

 ---
 title: eye2you Retinacorder
-summary: An example of using the in-built project page.
+summary: A handheld, smartphone-based fundus camera for early detection of retinal and systemic diseases.
 tags:
   - Medical AI
   - Retinal Images